-Each week, you’ll get a fresh Huddle Talk that anyone can use.
+You’ll have a fresh Huddle Talk that anyone can use for each month of the year.
 Give them to your volunteer leaders, upload them to Planning Center, use them to record a short video, or simply print them and hand them out on Sundays.

 Plus, Huddle Talks are backed by our 90-day, “try it and apply it” money back guarantee.

 If you’re wondering if this will work for you and your church, then we’ll make it easy for you to give it a try.